How Cognitive Biases Influence How You Think And Act

 Anchoring bias

 Anchoring bias is also known as focalism or the anchoring effect.
-It refers to people who base all their judgments and opinions on the first piece they receive, which is called an “anchoring” fact.
+It refers to people who base all their judgements and opinions on the first piece they receive, which is called an “anchoring” fact.

 Optimism bias

-This bias is a way that humans when in a good mood, are more likely to expect a positive outcome.
+This bias is a way that humans, when in a good mood, are more likely to expect a positive outcome.

 Pessimism bias